 Most people are so happy with the free tool and the fact Trip Advisor just saved them money that they don’t notice, nor do they care, that they’re actually an affiliate site.

 Trip Advisor has huge affiliate partnerships with some of the biggest travel companies in the world.
 And, when you book a vacation, flight or accommodation through the site, they make an affiliate commission.
-And, with well over 100 million visitors every month, it’s safe to say they make a lot of money from affiliate programmes.
+And, with well over 100 million visitors every month, it’s safe to say they make a lot of money from affiliate programs.

 I added this to my list because it’s a great example of an affiliate marketing strategy that’s different from most.

-Affiliate sites don’t have to be long from blog articles and Trip Advisor is proof of that.
+Affiliate sites don’t have to belong from blog articles and Trip Advisor is proof of that.
 If you can find a niche, where a comparison tool like this could be useful you could make a lot of money.

 This is an advanced blog, dedicate to survival gear, skills, and tips.
 I say advanced because this site was built with affiliate marketing in mind.
 They tons of examples of affiliate marketing strategies to see.
 I’m not saying that you should build a site solely for affiliate sales.
 However, once you’re ready to monetize your site, there are tons to learn from the Survival Life blog.

 They have tons of high-quality content articles, product reviews, and tutorials.
 I found their internal link structure impressive and I like the way they embed Amazon products into posts.
-They clearly generate a lot of affiliate commission from Amazon Associates Programme.
+They clearly generate a lot of affiliate commission from the Amazon Associates Programme.